-Last week, Google Duo Began rolling a long-awaited Attribute that let others reach you along with your email address, That meant you did not need to share your telephone number with anyone you wanted to call.
-We tried putting up Duo from scratch with an email address, but discovered we needed a phone number for the first sign-up , when we covered the news.
-It turns out there is a nuance: a telephone number is needed by you on mobiles, but not on tablets.
+Last week, Google Duo Began rolling a long-awaited Attribute that let others reach you along with your email address; that meant you did not need to share your telephone number with anyone you wanted to call.
+We tried putting up Duo from scratch with an email address but discovered we needed a phone number for the first sign-up when we covered the news.
+It turns out there is a nuance: you need a telephone number on mobiles, but not on tablets.

-If you start it and install Duo on a tablet now, you’ll notice the Screenshot over, that requests for approval to use your email address to sign in.
-Following that, the app lets you choose the address you prefer and then asks access to camera, your contact list, and microphone .
+If you start it and install Duo on a tablet now, you’ll notice the Screenshot over that requests for approval to use your email address to sign in.
+Following that, the app lets you choose the address you prefer and then asks access to the camera, your contact list, and the microphone.

-Unlike mobiles, you do not get redirected to a screen where you have to enter a phone number for confirmation, as shown in the screenshot below and Duo is absolutely pleased with only an email address associated with the account.
+Unlike mobiles, you do not get redirected to a screen where you have to enter a phone number for confirmation, as shown in the screenshot below.
+The duo is pleased with only an email address associated with the account.

 Our tipster told me that this worked with a child accounts for them, But we don’t have access to a Family Link-managed tablet computer to try out verify that.
 Technically, though, it must get the job done.